sftpplus/sftpplus-docs/docs/transfer/transfer-scheduling.rst

 Introduction
 ------------

+This page describes how to implement transfers that are active based on a schedule.

+Check the separate :doc:`reference documentation for transfers</transfer/transfers>`, which describes all the configuration options available when defining a transfer.

+There is a separate documentation page :doc:`dedicated to transfer configuration</transfer/transfers>`, which describes other functionalities available when implementing transfers.

 A transfer can be configured to be active all the time or be active based on a simple scheduler.